 But if you’re looking to buy a new chainsaw and deciding how long a saw bar should you get, then it depends on the thickness of the log or tree you will be cutting.

 We recommend you to choose an inch or two longer bar size than the thickest log you will come across.

 For example, if you have to tree that has a diameter of 14 inches, then use a bar that is at least 16 inches long.
 A longer bar gives you more clearance when cutting.

 You can still cut a tree or log that is thicker than the bar size.
 Nevertheless, you have to make two passes by cutting from opposite sides.
 It’s a time-consuming process and sometimes a little bit awkward if there is a wall or other obstructions on the other side of the tree.

 But also, don’t go overboard and buy the most extended bar chainsaw.
 The longer bar chainsaw gets bulky and heavy.
 It makes it difficult to maneuver when making cuts.

-If in your yard, you have small trees, then there is no reason to buy the chainsaw with a 20-inch bar size.
+If in your yard, you have small trees, then there is no reason to buy the chainsaw with 20-inch bar size.

-Its professionals and heavy users that use the longer bar.
+Its professionals and heavy users use the longer bar.
 Moreover, the long bar chainsaw is more powerful and expensive.